ryan4yin/thiscute.world/content/history/index.md

 ## 2023-08-26

-- How to do great work? 摘抄
+- How to Do Great Work? 摘抄
     - So you need to make yourself a big target for luck, and the way to do that is to be curious.
 Try lots of things, meet lots of people, read lots of books, ask lots of questions.
     - When in doubt, optimize for interestingness.
     - If in the course of working on one thing you discover another that's more exciting, don't be afraid to switch.